Pokémon Mini

-The (stylized as Pokémon mini) is a handheld game console designed and manufactured by Nintendo in collaboration with The Pokémon Company.
+The (stylized as Pokémon mini) is a handheld game console designed and manufactured by Nintendo in Hardware collaboration with The Pokémon Company.
 It was originally released in North America on November 16, 2001; followed up with Japan the following month and Europe in March 2002.
 The system is themed around the Pokémon franchise and is the smallest Nintendo system ever produced with interchangeable cartridges, weighing just under 70 g.